Cajun Chicken and Broccoli Pasta

 • 2.5 tsp Cajun seasoning

-• about 4 oz plain cream cheese
+• about 4 oz plain cream cheese (room temperature)

 • 2 tbsp Parmesan cheese